oceanprotocol/docs/content/setup/marketplace.md

 ---
-title: Set up a data marketplace
+title: Set Up a Marketplace
 ---